-Digital credentials, such as usernames and passwords, connect you and your employees to business applications, email systems as well as online services.
+Digital credentials, such as usernames and passwords, connect you and your employees to business applications, email systems, and online services.
 Unfortunately, hackers know this—and that’s why digital credentials are among the most valuable assets traded on the Dark Web.

-Not only are usernames and passwords for sale but also for sale is Personal Identifiable Information (PII) such as phone numbers, addresses, social security numbers.
-Armed with this PII, cyber criminals can more easily hack systems and impersonate you or your employees.
+Not only are usernames and passwords for sale, but also for sale is Personal Identifiable Information (PII) such as phone numbers, addresses, and social security numbers.
+With this PII, cybercriminals can hack systems and impersonate you or your employees more easily.

-Cyber criminals utilize the Dark Web to plan and exchange tools and information that enable and propel attacks against businesses of all sizes.
-But you can get the upper hand and understand if there are activities being plotted against your business by getting informed about the leading indicators of an impending attack: leaked credentials.
+Cybercriminals utilize the Dark Web to plan and exchange tools and information that enable and propel attacks against businesses of all sizes.
+But you can get the upper hand and understand if activities are being plotted against your business by getting informed about the leading indicators of an impending attack: leaked credentials.

 What is the Dark Web?

-The Dark Web is made up of digital communities hidden deeply on the Internet.
-Cyber criminals operate on the deep web, using protected forums and closed sites to buy and sell stolen identities and passwords.
+The Dark Web comprises digital communities hidden deeply on the Internet.
+Cybercriminals operate on the deep web, using protected forums and closed sites to buy and sell stolen identities and passwords.
 It is estimated that over 50% of all sites on the Dark Web are used for criminal activities, including the disclosure and sale of digital credentials.
-Unfortunately, companies that have had their credentials compromised and sold often are even aware of it until they have been either hacked or informed by law enforcement.
+Unfortunately, companies that have had their credentials compromised and sold often are even aware of it until they have been hacked or informed by law enforcement.
 And then the damage is done.

 Yes.
 This Can Happen to You

-Remember, employees often use use their company passwords to access:
+Remember, employees often use their company passwords to access

-According to UpGuard, here are some of the largest data breaches ever reported.
-Each of these data breaches had an impact on millions of people, and provide different examples of how a company can be compromised or leave an extraordinary number of records exposed.
-Surely you will recognize one or more of these as sites your employees may access with company credentials.
+According to UpGuard, here are some of the most significant data breaches ever reported.
+Each of these data breaches impacted millions of people and provide different examples of how a company can be compromised or leave an extraordinary number of records exposed.
+You will recognize one or more of these as sites your employees may access with company credentials.